 - Towels and applicators containing polyester threads.

-- A dirty chamois or a chamois that has not been properly maintained.
+- A dirty chamois or a chamois that hasn’t been maintained.

 - Wiping down a dusty or dirty car with a dry towel.

-- A dirty car duster or a car duster used on a car with too much dirt on the surface.
+- A dirty car duster or a car duster used on a car with too much surface dirt.